 The short answer is no, it’s not normal, and even though we don’t know each other yet, it’s unlikely that you’re complaining too much.
 Having hip pain (at night or otherwise) is not normal, and it can be corrected.
 You can get your energy back, improve your productivity at work and with your family, and feel like yourself again.
 The trick is finding the root cause.

 If your hips get tight through out the day, go to our blog “Tight Hips And How To Fix Them” and read how to stretch out your hips so you can move more freely.

 How Do I Find The Root Cause?

 The first step to finding the root cause is to separate the symptoms from the cause.
 In this case, hip pain at night is typically due to bursitis or joint pain.
 When you lay on your hip it causes compression of the bursa and joint.
 This can lead to pain in the groin as well as pain down the side of the leg.
-Here’s the catch, the joint and bursa are painful because of tight and overused muscles around the hip.
-The thing about muscles, is they aren’t very smart.
+Here’s the catch: the joint and bursa are painful because of tight and overused muscles around the hip.
+The thing about muscles is they aren’t very smart.
 They only know how to tighten and loosen.
-So if they’re tight, the next question is, why are they tight?
+So if they’re tight, the question becomes: why are they tight?

 How Do I Get Rid Of Hip Pain At Night?

 The solution to hip pain at night is to isolate exactly which muscles are not doing their job.
 This can be done by a specialist physical therapist.
 Once the correct muscles are identified, you need to do the right exercises to isolate these muscles without activating the ones that are already compensating.
 This is the trick.
 Many times, the exercises you’re already used to doing are simply reinforcing the patterns that got you in pain in the first place.